1LioNN/CaRnS/doc/sprint2/PB.md

 Story Point Scale: Fibonacci

-## **Buyer/Renter**
+## Completed Stories

-As **Buyer/Renter**, I want to be able to create a buyer/renter account in order to buy or rent vehicles
+**CAR-1**: As Buyer/Renter, I want to be able to create a buyer/renter account in order to buy or rent vehicles

-*Criteria of Success*
-- New buyer/renter user created

-Difficulty: 5 Story Points

-Priority: 1

----
+**CAR-2**: As Buyer/Renter, I want to be able to login to my account in order to see my profile

+**CAR-5**: As Buyer/Renter, I want to view all vehicle listings so that I can compare the options available

+**CAR-15**: As a Vendor, I want to be able to create a vendor account in order to see sell or rent out cars

-As **Buyer/Renter**, I want to be able to login to my account in order to see my profile
+**CAR-16**: As Vendor, I want to be able to login to my account in order to see my profile

-*Criteria of Success*
-- Pull up buyer/renter user information from DB and display home page

-Difficulty: 8 Story Points

-Priority: 1
+## Remaining User Stories

+### **Buyer/Renter**

 ---